AKG Centre attack: Cong rejects CPI (M) charges, CM condemns | Politics

 ''The CCTV visuals were not clear...
 Let the police probe and find out the real culprits..
 The Left government is facing a series of allegations and they are on the defense due to our ongoing protests.
 Those who want to shift the attention and focus from the present issues are the ones behind the attack,'' he told reporters.

-Asked whether he was suspecting that CPI (M) itself was behind the attack, Satheesan did not give a clear reply.
+Asked whether he suspected that CPI(M) itself was behind the attack, Satheesan did not give a clear reply.

 ''It is an important day for us due to Rahul Gandhi's Kerala visit.
-Do you think we would attack the AKG Centre and shift the focus from the present issues being faced by the government?'' the Leader of Opposition asked.
-KPCC chief K Sudhakaran also rejected the Marxist party's allegation and accused LDF Convener E P Jayarajan of 'masterminding' the attack against the party headquarters.
+Do you think we would attack the AKG Centre and shift the focus from the present issues being faced by the government?'' he asked.
+KPCC chief K Sudhakaran also rejected the Marxist party's allegation and accused LDF Convener E P Jayarajan of 'masterminding' the attack against the Left party's office.

+The CPI(M), in a statement, urged its party workers and sympathisers to protest peacefully against the attack.

+In his reaction, Jayarajan alleged that the attack on the AKG Centre was a deliberate attempt to scuttle the development programmes being implemented by the Vijayan government.

 Meanwhile, security has been beefed up at the party offices of the Congress and CPI(M) in various places in the wake of the incident.